omoefe-123/Marketpeak_Ecommerce/README.md

 * Log into the AWS management Console.
 * Launch an EC2 Instance using an Amazon linux AMI
 * Connect to the instance using SSH
+* The image below shows the EC2 on AWS Console:

 ![Launching-instance](Images/Lauching-linux-server.jpg)

 ## 2.2.
 Clone the repository on the Linux Server
   * Navigate to my repository in my github console
   * i selected the `code` as highlighted in the image below
   * Using HTTPS Method

 ![HTTPS-method](Images/HTTPS-code.jpg)

   ## Note: With AWS Linux, git is not preinstalled so i have to install it manually by using the following command

    `sudo yum istall git`

    `git clone https://github.com/omoefe123/MarketPeak_Ecommerce.git`

+ The image below shows the cloning interface on the cli

 ![instaling-cloning-git](Images/clone-linux-server.jpg)